 - Laboratory culture of eye fluids, lymph node tissue, or blood

 Depending on the cause of the infection, antibiotics may be helpful.
-Surgery may be necessary in rare cases to clean away the infected tissues.
+Surgery may be needed in rare cases to clean away the infected tissues.

 The outlook depends on the cause of the infection.
-In general, if the diagnosis is made early and treatment starts immediately, the outcome of POS can be very good.
+In general, if the diagnosis is made early and treatment starts right away, the outcome of POS can be very good.

 Serious complications are rare.